elyra-ai/elyra/README.md

 * IBM Cloud Object Storage or other S3 Based Object Store (Optional)

 ### Configuring Runtime Metadata
-**AI Pipelines** requires configuring a pipeline runtime to enable its full potential.
+**AI Pipelines** require configuring a pipeline runtime to enable its full potential.
-AI Pipelines currently only supports `Kubeflow Pipelines` with plans to expand to support other runtimes in the future.
+AI Pipelines currently only support `Kubeflow Pipelines` with plans to expand support for other runtimes in the future.

 To configure runtime metadata for `Kubeflow Pipelines` use the `jupyter runtimes install kfp` command providing appropriate options.
 This command will create a json file in your local Jupyter Data directory under its `metadata/runtimes` subdirectories.
 If not known, the Jupyter Data directory can be discovered by issuing a ```jupyter --data-dir```